EU Web Accessibility Laws and Policies There are 3 main EU web accessibility laws and…

 - Outdated policies and practices that do not take into account the varying abilities and disabilities that people may have

 Canadians are able to give their input until February 2017.
-They can participate in the creation of this Canadian web accessibility law by visiting Canada.ca/Accessible-Canada and are encouraged follow the movement on social media.
+They can participate in the creation of this Canadian web accessibility law by visiting Canada.ca/Accessible-Canada and are encouraged to follow the movement on social media.
 Input on the planned legislation can include:

 - Feedback on the overall goal and approach